vorpalnet/blade/libs/framework/src/main/java/org/vorpal/blade/framework/sip/README.md

 [`CallflowHarnessSmokeTest`](../../../../../../../test/java/org/vorpal/blade/framework/sip/CallflowHarnessSmokeTest.java),
 which runs in the suite — copy it rather than the fragments below.

-The callflow under test, a minimal B2BUA leg:
+The callflow under test, a minimal B2BUA dialog:

 ```java
 static class ForwardingCallflow extends Callflow {